 8. What’s one piece of advice for people with dyslexia to remember?

-If you are concerned or want to know more about dyslexia, see the Dyslexia Awareness Week website by clicking on the link.
+If you are concerned or want to know more about dyslexia, see the Dyslexia Awareness Week website.

 Hi Rish,Thank you for re-blogging and supporting our content!
 We're glad you liked it.